morten1982/fxruby-docker/README.md

 On Linux:
 ---------
 You need working X server.
-I have not tested this application with any sort of virtual X server but that should work as well.
+I tested both with real X server and virtual X server (TurboVNC).

 On MacOS: